-With all the schools in and around Durham, it’s a good idea to start looking for apartments 2 months before each semester ends to find the highest number of vacancies.
+With all the schools in and around Durham, it’s a good idea to start looking for apartments 2 months before each semester ends to find the highest number of vacancies and likelier affordability.

 Here are a few solid sources for finding places around town too.

 The rental market in Durham